Originally published in: TMNT Amazing Adventures #13

 *This story is continued from TMNT Amazing Adventures #12.
 The story continues in "The Drip, Part 2".

-So this is gonna be one of those stories where a cute, unassuming little critter is adopted as a pet by the protagonists until to prove to be an unstoppable troublemaker, right?
+So this is gonna be one of those stories where a cute, unassuming little critter is adopted as a pet by the protagonists only to prove to be an unstoppable troublemaker, right?
 I think I've seen this before in an '80s cartoon.
 Which '80s cartoon?
 ALL the '80s cartoons!

 It's a stock plot, but we're dealing with a cartoon tie-in comic for little kids here, so let's be reasonable about where the bar is set.
 The art's cute and Manning's dialogue for the Turtles is full of a lot of hyper jokes that land enough to make you smirk.
 But with 3 pages rendered as text-less pantomime, you're going to breeze through this half of the two-parter in no time flat.